amanverasia/estuphish/README.md

 3. ngrok will provide a public URL that you can use to access your site.

 ### Using localhost.run
-### Using localhost.run

-1. Run the following command:
+1. Run the following command in a new terminal:
     ```bash
     ssh -R 80:0.0.0.0:8080 anythingyouwant@ssh.localhost.run
     ```